Endtest Security

 7. Data Center Security

-Endtest leverages multiple data center locations in the US.
-Data centers are owned by Amazon Web Services and MacStadium.
-The videos, screenshots and log files are stored in AWS S3 buckets.
+Endtest maintains multiple data center locations in the US.
+Data centers are owned by Amazon Web Services (AWS) in the Netherlands.
+The Videos, screenshots and log files are stored in S3 and RDS in US East Region.

-Application access is managed by the customer designated administrator through the Teams function within the Endtest UI.
-Teams allows for the authorization of individuals and roles to access the customer's specific instance of Endtest and report data.
+Endtest's platform has a built-in role-based access control mechanism that is designed to function within the Endtest UI.
+Teams allows for the authorization of individuals and roles to have the customer's specified instance access.

 9. Change and Patch Management

-Endtest updates all security tools and software, as needed, using appropriate patches.
+Endtest applies all security tools and software, as needed, using appropriate patches.
 All critical patches are installed based on risk, per the Endtest Change Management Policy, and with approval from the Endtest change management team.
-Changes are efficiently and securely planned, reviewed, tested, implemented, and validated to ensure that all environments are protected.
+Changes are efficiently and properly planned, reviewed, tested, implemented, and validated to ensure that all systems remain protected.

 10. Testing and Scanning